 Walking tours and keynote address on day one

 The Hudson Valley Summit will take place in Poughkeepsie on Friday and Saturday, June 2–3.
 Kicking off Friday afternoon activities are walking tours of Walkway Over the Hudson and the waterfront as well as Poughkeepsie’s emerging Main Street district, redeveloped Poughkeepsie Underwear Factory and an indoor organic farming operation.
-Following that, a welcoming event at Canvas restaurant, on Main Street, will feature the keynote address by James Howard Kuntsler.
-A noted author, journalist and blogger, Mr. Kuntsler is a social critic who lectures across the country on how energy challenges and related issues will move Americans to live in smaller-scaled communities with local sources for food and other resources.
+Following that, a welcoming event at Canvas restaurant, on Main Street, will feature the keynote address by James Howard Kunstler.
+A noted author, journalist and blogger, Mr. Kunstler is a social critic who lectures across the country on how energy challenges and related issues will move Americans to live in smaller-scaled communities with local sources for food and other resources.
 He has addressed the American Institute of Architects, International Council of Shopping Centers, National Association of Science and Technology, and many other organizations.
-Widely sought to speak at colleges and universities, Mr. Kuntsler has presented at institutions such as Yale, MIT, Texas A&M and the U.S. Military Academy at West Point.
+Widely sought to speak at colleges and universities, Mr. Kunstler has presented at institutions such as Yale, MIT, Texas A&M and the U.S. Military Academy at West Point.

 Featured speakers, panel discussion and topical breakout sessions on day two